Deep Learning for Data-Driven Districting-and-Routing: Problem Statement

 Notably, this SAA estimate reduces to solving $|S|$ deterministic TSPs. \\

+\textbf{Computational complexity.} Due to the cardinality constraints on the number of BUs per district (between $n_\textsc{l}$ and $n_\textsc{u}$) and the requirement that the districts must remain connected, even identifying an initial feasible solution of the districting-and-routing problem is NP-hard by reduction from the balanced connected $k$-partition problem \citep{Dyer1985}.
+Moreover, computing the cost of the districts, even considering a single scenario, is another NP-hard subproblem. \\

-\textbf{Graph partitioning formulation.} The districting-and-routing problem can then be formally cast as a two-stage stochastic graph partitioning problem.
+\textbf{Graph partitioning formulation.} The districting-and-routing problem can be formally cast as a two-stage stochastic graph partitioning problem.
 Let $G(V, E)$ be an undirected graph, where each vertex $i \in V$ is a BU and edges $e \in E$ represent the contiguity between adjacent BUs (i.e., sharing a border).
-Let $\mathcal{D} = 2^V$ be the set of all possible feasible districts respecting size and connectivity constraints.
+Let $\mathcal{D} \subset 2^V$ be the set of all possible feasible districts respecting size and connectivity constraints.
 Then, the problem is formulated as the following integer program:

-For each possible district $d$, binary variable $\lambda_d$ takes value $1$ if and only if $d$ is selected in the solution.
+For each possible district $d$, binary variable $\lambda_d$ takes the value $1$ if and only if $d$ is selected in the solution.
 Parameter $b_{id} = 1$ if BU $i$ appears in district $d$, and $0$ otherwise.
 Objective~\eqref{set-part-equation:objective} calculates the total cost of the selected districts.
-Constraints~\eqref{set-part-equation:one-bu-per-district} ensure that each BU appears in exactly one district, and Constraint~\eqref{set-part-equation:k-as-districts} fixes the number of districts.
+Constraints~\eqref{set-part-equation:one-bu-per-district} ensure that each BU appears in exactly one district, and Constraint~\eqref{set-part-equation:k-as-districts} ensures $k$ districts are formed.
 This problem can be seen as a two-stage stochastic program in which districts must be formed in the first stage, and one route needs to be selected in each district to visit the revealed customers in the second stage.

 Formulation~(\ref{set-part-equation:objective}--\ref{set-part-equation:d-as-binary}) is essentially of descriptive use, as there are two main barriers to its direct solution.
 First, it includes an exponential number of variables $d \in \mathcal{D}$.
 Moreover, the calculation of $\Phi(d)$ is very challenging, even when using an approximation as in Equation~\eqref{extensive-form}.
-For these reasons, this formulation is only practical to obtain baseline solutions for small problems.
+For these reasons, this formulation is only practical for obtaining baseline solutions for small problems.
 For larger cases, more efficient methods are needed.
 Designing scalable solution methods requires (i) efficient algorithms to estimate district costs (discussed in Section~\ref{sec:neural-network}), and (ii) efficient search strategies for the graph-partitioning problem (discussed in Section~\ref{sec:districting-algorithm}).